googlemaps/extended-component-library/README.md

 ## Terms of Service

-The Extended Component Library uses Google Maps Platform services, and any use of Google Maps Platform is subject to the [Terms of Service](https://cloud.google.com/maps-platform/terms?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=web_components).
+This library uses Google Maps Platform services, and any use of Google Maps Platform is subject to the [Terms of Service](https://cloud.google.com/maps-platform/terms?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=web_components).

-For clarity, the Extended Component Library, and each underlying component, is not a Google Maps Platform Core Service.
+For clarity, this library, and each underlying component, is not a Google Maps Platform Core Service.

 ## Attribution